loiskilberg/create_spiral_notebook/source/01_prepare_front_cover.rst

 Creating the Printing Layout
 ============================

-Please note: This is a draft document.
+Please note: This is a draft document!
 For a more detailed description for this section, please see:

 .. raw:: html